 Improved techniques for through-wall intelligence gathering under the Disruptive Capabilities (DisCap) programme, Remote Intelligence for Building Interiors (RIBI).

 Lab multistatic radar configurations to mimic a swarm of quadcopter borne radars, informing collaborator RIBI research conducted at QinetiQ and Airbus.

 The origin of different puzzling radar artefacts observed in their collected airborne and space borne SAR images.
 These range from how ammo boxes or partially filled oil drum may look, to how a specific target or vibrating target will look, in SAR.

-The AGBSAR laboratory has recently received a QinetiQ built passive microwave scanner for investigations into material screening and characterisation.
+The GBSAR laboratory has recently received a QinetiQ-built passive microwave scanner for investigations into material screening and characterisation.
 This will enable us to widen the frequency range of the scanner, allowing better material characterisation.